watermint/toolbox/doc/generated_ja/team-activity-user.md

 ## Report: user_summary

-Report files are generated in `user_summary.csv`, `user_summary.xlsx` and `user_summary.json` format.
+Report files are generated in three formats, `user_summary.csv`, `user_summary.xlsx` and `user_summary.json`.
+But if you run with `-low-memory` option, the command will generate only `user_summary.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `user_summary_0000.xlsx`, `user_summary_0001.xlsx`, `user_summary_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `user_summary_0000.xlsx`, `user_summary_0001.xlsx`, `user_summary_0002.xlsx`...

 | 列                     | 説明                                |